A Foodcentric Life

 Cook the Vegetables

 • In a large pot (5 quart) heat oil over medium low heat.
 Add the leek and onion and cook slowly until soft, stirring occasionally, 5-7 minutes.
-Add garlic and tarragon, cook 1 more minute, stirring.
+Add garlic and herbs, cook 1 more minute, stirring.
 Add mushrooms.
 Cook until mushrooms have given off their moisture and cooked down.
-Most of the liquid should be gone, 12-14 minutes.
+Most of the liquid should be gone, 20-22 minutes.

 Finish the Soup

-• Add broth and coconut milk.
+• Add broth and cream or coconut milk.
 Heat through and serve hot.
-Taste and add the lemon juice, then season with salt and pepper.
+Add the lemon juice, then taste and season with additional salt and pepper if desired.
 If you want the soup a little smoother, pulse in a blender a few times before serving.

 Notes